MohammadB88/model-as-a-service/README.md

 4. **Machine Learning Model as a Service**
   - Your model is deployed in the cloud (e.g., on OpenShift)
   - It receives input via API calls and returns predictions
-  - Examples: Predict house prices, detect fraud, classify images, etc.

 ## Architecture Overview

 ![architecture](img/architecture.drawio.svg)

-**How the Components Work Together**
 The diagram above illustrates how all the parts of the MaaS architecture interact, from the user sending a request to the model delivering a response, using *3scale* and *OpenShift AI*.

- **What’s Happening in the Diagram?**
 At a high level, this setup connects a client application to a machine learning model via a secure, managed API pathway.

 Here’s how each part contributes:

- 1. **Application (Client Side)**
-This could be any software -like a web or mobile app - that wants to use your model’s prediction service.
-  - It sends a request to your API (e.g. with input data)
-  - The request travels first to the 3scale API Gateway
+The client-side application (e.g., a web or mobile app) sends a request with input data to your API, which first passes through the 3scale API Gateway.
- 2. **3scale API Gateway (Traffic Controller)**
- This component ensures only valid and authorized requests are allowed through.
-  - Verifies API keys and access permissions
-  - Reports traffic and usage data to the API Manager
-  - Forwards approved requests to the ML model hosted on OpenShift AI

-3. **3scale API Manager (Control Center)**
+**3scale API Gateway**
- Acts as the decision-maker and bridge between other parts.
-  - Manages:
-    - Access control and usage policies
-    - Communication with the API Gateway for real-time verification
-    - Synchronization with the Developer Portal to publish API specs
-    - Backend configurations via the Admin Portal

-4. **3scale Developer Portal (User Interface for Developers)**
- A self-service portal for external users who want to access your model.
-  - Lets users:
-    - Register for an account
-    - Explore your API documentation
-    - Retrieve their personal API keys
+The 3scale API Gateway acts as a traffic controller, verifying API keys, enforcing access permissions, reporting usage, and forwarding authorized requests to the ML model on OpenShift AI.
+The 3scale API Manager serves as the control center, managing access policies, syncing with the Developer Portal, configuring backends, and coordinating with the API Gateway for real-time request validation.

-5. **3scale Admin Portal (Your Control Panel)**
+**3scale Developer and Admin Portal**
- Designed for the API owner or system admin.
-  - Allows you to:
-    - Define access plans (e.g., free vs premium)
-    - Monitor API usage analytics
-    - Manage users, API keys, and billing
+The 3scale Developer Portal is a self-service interface where external users can register, access API documentation, and retrieve their personal API keys.
+Meanwhile, the 3scale Admin Portal is the API owner's control panel, enabling them to define access plans, manage users and billing, and monitor API usage and analytics.

-6. **OpenShift AI (Model Hosting Environment)**
+**OpenShift AI - Model Hosting**
- This is where your deployed machine learning model lives.
-  - Receives requests forwarded by the API Gateway
-  - Processes input data and returns predictions
-  - Supports scaling, versioning, and lifecycle management for your model

- **Summary: Request Flow**
-  1. A client application sends an API request.
-  2. The request goes to the API Gateway, which checks with the API Manager.
-  3. If the request is valid, it’s forwarded to the OpenShift AI model.
-  4. The model generates and returns a prediction.
-  5. Usage data is logged and sent to the API Manager.
-  6. Developers manage their access through the Developer Portal.
-  7. Admins manage the system via the Admin Portal.
+OpenShift AI is the hosting environment for your deployed machine learning model, where it receives requests forwarded by the API Gateway.
+It processes input data to generate predictions and supports model scaling, versioning, and lifecycle management.

 ## Screenshots